RealityNet/attack-coverage/README.md

 ![COVERAGE](/images/ac_img_11.png)

-## *I want to disable some techniques, I'm not interested in covering them!*
+## *I want to disable some techniques/sub-techniques, I don't need them*

 Again, the Excel file is built to support this, by using the "**detection rules modifier**" in the *techniques* worksheet.
 Suppose you want to disable "*At (Linux) (T1053.001)*" sub-technique since you have no Linux hosts.
 Simply put **-1** in the cell related to T1053.001, as shown in the next pictures.